-Having grown up in the DC area I was familiar with the famous Baltimore style crab cakes and learned to make them in my twenties we often had them for company dinners… that was when the crab meat was probably $2.50 a pound, well these days it is so expensive so that we save crab cakes for special occasions.
-Up until recently we made enough for 8 or so people and always went with a pan fry and it was always touch and go with turning them over so now that I have once again mastered the broiler method will go with that from now on no matter how many I make…perfect.
+Having grown up in the DC area I was familiar with the famous Baltimore style crab cakes and learned to make them in my twenties we often had them for company dinners… that was when the crab meat was probably $2.50 a pound or less, well these days it is so expensive that we save crab cakes for special occasions.
+Up until recently we made enough for 8 or so people and went with a pan fry method knowing that it was always a bit of touch and go with turning them over so now that I have once again mastered the broiler method I will go with that from now on no matter how many I make…perfect.

-When I watched one lady make them she didn’t even add Worcestershire or Tabasco sauce and she finely chopped the lemon zest, now we have great hand tools and I bet they have Tabasco and Worcestershire on the tiny little Chesapeake islands now.
-Worcestershire.
+When I watched one lady make them she didn’t even add Worcestershire or Tabasco sauce and then finely chopped the lemon zest, now we have great hand tools and I bet they have Tabasco and Worcestershire on the tiny little Chesapeake islands now.

 I made a beautiful stuffed flounder the other night and used just under 1/2 a pound for the stuffing, so I had enough left for two fat crab cakes, lightly seasoned and served with lemon wedges and a beautiful fall salad with roasted pears and apples.

 1/8 cup mayonnaise

 1/2 egg, lightly beaten, yes, whisk it and only use half

 big pinch Phillips seafood seasoning

 *optional a little grated lemon zest

 * dash or two of Tabasco